tanvir-git/odoo-documentation/content/applications/finance/expenses.rst

 Invoice expenses
 ----------------

-Once the Quote has turned into a Sales Order, and the Expense Report has been approved, it is time to invoice the customer.
+Once the quote has turned into a sales order, and the expense report has been approved, it is time to invoice the customer.
 Go to :menuselection:`Sales app --> To Invoice --> Orders to Invoice` to view the sales orders ready to be invoiced.
 Click on the sales order related to the expense report.
 Click :guilabel:`Create Invoice` and a :guilabel:`Create invoices` pop-up window appears.
-Select if the invoice is a :guilabel:`Regular invoice`, :guilabel:`Down payment (percentage)`, or :guilabel:`Down payment (fixed amount)` by clicking the radio button next ot the selection.
+Select if the invoice is a :guilabel:`Regular invoice`, :guilabel:`Down payment (percentage)`, or :guilabel:`Down payment (fixed amount)` by clicking the radio button next to the selection.
 For either down payment options, enter the amount (fixed or percentage) in the :guilabel:`Down Payment Amount` field.
 Then, click either :guilabel:`create and view invoice` or :guilabel:`create invoice`.